angelawyman/javascript-review/2-loops-and-conditionals.md

 userName && logIn (userName) || signUp ();
 ```
 ---
+###### CONDITIONAL STATEMENTS
 ### The else if statement
-You can use the else if statement to specify a new condition if the first condition is false.
+- You can use the else if statement to specify a new condition if the first condition is false.
+- The else if statement always comes after the if statement and before the else statement.
-You can write as many else if statements as you need.
+- You can write as many else if statements as you need.
+- Statements are read from top to bottom, so the first condition that evaluates to true is the block that will get executed.

 ```javascript
 var course = 1;